MahmoudAlfouly/CyclisticBikeShareAnalysis/README.md

 2. **Trips Peak Times**: Trips peak around commuting times (9 AM and 5 PM).
 3. **User Types**: Most users are subscribers (over 300,000), while customers are a minority.
 4. **Gender**: Most users are male (over 250,000), with a significant number of unknown gender entries.
+5. **Trip Duration by User Type**: Casual riders take longer trips than subscribers.
+6. **Trip Duration Distribution**: Longer trips are primarily by customers; subscribers' trips are generally shorter.
+7. **Weekly Trip Duration**: Subscribers' average trip duration is stable, while customers' longest trips occur on Thursdays.
+8. **Peak Trip Times by User Type**: Subscribers peak during commuting hours; customers peak at around 3 PM.
-5. **Trips Weekly Distribution**: Subscriber trips are stable on weekdays and drop on weekends, indicating commuting patterns.
+9. **Trips Weekly Distribution**: Subscriber trips are stable on weekdays and drop on weekends, indicating commuting patterns.
 Customer trips peak on weekends.
-6. **Trip Duration by User Type**: Casual riders take longer trips than subscribers.
-7. **Weekly Trip Duration**: Subscribers' average trip duration is stable, while customers' longest trips occur on Thursdays.
-8. **Trip Count**: Subscribers dominate with 341,906 trips compared to customers' 23,163 trips.
-9. **Top Stations**: Key stations for subscribers and customers differ, suggesting targeted advertising opportunities.
+10. **Top Stations**: Key stations for subscribers and customers differ, suggesting targeted advertising opportunities.
-10. **Trip Duration Distribution**: Longer trips are primarily by customers; subscribers' trips are generally shorter.
 11. **Missing Birthyear Data**: A significant portion of customer data lacks birthyear information.
 12. **Age Distribution**: Younger people are more likely to be customers, while older people are more likely to be subscribers.
-13. **Peak Trip Times by User Type**: Subscribers peak during commuting hours; customers peak at around 3 PM.
-14. **Gender Participation**: High male participation among subscribers; low female participation in both user types.
+13. **Gender Participation**: High male participation among subscribers; low female participation in both user types.

 ## Recommendations:

 1. Weekend Advertising: Focus advertising efforts on weekends (Saturdays and Sundays), as these are the peak days for customer trips.
+2. Peak Hour Advertising: Schedule ads around 3 p.m., which is the peak time for customer trips.
-2. Target Key Stations: Place ads at top customer start and end stations such as 'Streeter Dr & Grand Ave', 'Lake Shore Dr & Monroe St', and 'Shedd Aquarium'.
+3. Target Key Stations: Place ads at top customer start and end stations such as 'Streeter Dr & Grand Ave', 'Lake Shore Dr & Monroe St', and 'Shedd Aquarium'.
-3. Highlight Subscription Benefits: Emphasize the financial advantages of subscribing, particularly for users who take longer trips.
+4. Highlight Subscription Benefits: Emphasize the financial advantages of subscribing, particularly for users who take longer trips.
-4. Youth-Centric Campaigns: Target younger audiences, especially those under thirty, as they form the majority of the customer base.
+5. Youth-Centric Campaigns: Target younger audiences, especially those under thirty, as they form the majority of the customer base.
-5. Peak Hour Advertising: Schedule ads around 3 p.m., which is the peak time for customer trips.
 6. Data Collection Improvement: Implement strategies to collect comprehensive gender and birthyear data from customers to enhance future analyses.

 ## How to Run the Code